bruvellu/zim-biotools/README.md

 2. Run Gene Fetcher tool by clicking in the toolbar icon or via Tools > Gene Fetcher.
 3. Data will be appended to the end of the page.

+## FASTA importer (`import_fa.py`)

+Import each sequence of a FASTA file as a Zim page.

+### Usage

+1. Write down the path to a FASTA file.
+2. Run FASTA importer.
+3. Sub-pages will be created under a page named `Loci`.